-[216S] Indian Thought.
+216S Indian Thought.
 An introduction to Indian classical philosophical and religious thought.
 Emphasis on classical texts from Hindu and Buddhist traditions.
 Modern thinkers such as Vivekananda and M.K.
 Gandhi also covered.
 (Writing-intensive.)
 Prerequisite, one course in Religious Studies or Philosophy.
 (Same as Philosophy 216.)
-(Offered in alternate years.)
 Maximum enrollment, 20.
+Williams.